HardlyDifficult/Tutorials/Chapter5.md

         transform.rotation = targetRotation;
         yield break;
       }
-      transform.rotation = Quaternion.Lerp(Quaternion.identity, targetRotation, percentComplete);
+      transform.rotation = Quaternion.Lerp(
+        Quaternion.identity,
+        targetRotation,
+        percentComplete);
     }
   }
 }
 ```

  - For each Platform:
+   - Add **RotateOvertimeToOriginal**:
-   - Add RotateOvertimeToOriginal and disable the component.
+     - Disable the component.
+   - Add **EnableComponentsOnLevelLoad**:
-   - Add EnableComponentsOnLevelLoad and add RotateOvertimeToOriginal to the 'Components to enable on almost loaded'.
+     - Add RotateOvertimeToOriginal to the 'Components to enable on almost loaded'.

 <hr></details><br>
 <details><summary>What did that do?</summary>

 When the level begins, RotateOvertimeToOriginal stores the object's original rotation (as it was placed in the scene).
-We then change the rotation to identity, or the default rotation for the sprite before the first render on screen.
+We then change the rotation before the first render on-screen to Quaternion.identity, or the default rotation for the sprite.

 A coroutine periodically lerps rotation back to the original.
 We use RNG, both for a random sleep time between rotation changes and to randomize how much the rotation changes by.
 Our goal here is to make it not smooth, as if it were falling / shaking into place.

+<hr></details>
+<details><summary>What's C# yield break do?</summary>

+Enumerators are methods which can 'yield return' and then later be resumed from where they left off.
+Coroutines in Unity are enumerators.

+When working with enumerators, 'yield break' will return from the method and indicate that it's complete and cannot be resumed again.

 <hr></details>